anlutro/blog/posts/python-docker-multi-stage-builds.md

 ### Example project

-If you want a functional example to play around with, I've got a git repository on Github with a sample Python project which has a docker-multistage branch: I've made a git repository following these steps, which you can clone and play around with: [python-project-examples](https://github.com/anlutro/python-project-examples/tree/docker-multistage)
+If you want a functional example to play around with, I've got a git repository on Github with a sample Python project which has a docker-multistage branch: [python-project-examples](https://github.com/anlutro/python-project-examples/tree/docker-multistage)